Devin Schleicher, Office Associate

-Student Health Insurance – In addition to payment of Fund B (as described below), UNMC requires that full-time students have inpatient (hospitalization) insurance.
+In addition to payment of Fund B (as described below), UNMC requires that full-time students have inpatient (hospitalization) insurance.
 Full-time students who wish to waive/decline UNMC’s endorsed student health insurance program may do so by providing proof of coverage through their parents, spouse, employer or their own personal plan.
-If the student wishes to waive/decline the United Healthcare Student Insurance, they must fill out an electronic waiver form that can be found on their UNMC MyRecords account.
+If the student wishes to waive/decline the United Healthcare Student Insurance, they must fill out an electronic waiver form that can be found on their UNMC MyRecords account once their semester tuition bill has been calculated.

-The waiver can be completed 14 - 21 days prior to the beginning of the student’s semester and up until 14 days after classes begin.
+The waiver can be completed approximately 14 days prior to the beginning of the student’s fall semester (or spring, although the fall insurance waiver carries over for spring semester) and up until 14 days after classes begin.
 Failure to complete the waiver will result in an automatic payment for insurance from the student’s tuition bill.
-The student cost per month for the 2018-19 academic year is $216.69, which includes medical, dental, and prescription coverage.
+The student cost per month for the 2020-21 academic year is $259.95, which includes medical, dental, and prescription coverage.

 Note that all Ph.D. students, regardless of enrollment status, must either accept the fee or file the paperwork to formally waive the charging of the insurance fee.

-Part-time students may also enroll in the health insurance program by contacting the Counseling and Student Development Center Office at 402-559-7276 during the first two weeks of the student’s semester.
+Part-time students may also enroll in the health insurance program by contacting Devin Schleicher by email or phone at 402-559-5328 during the first two weeks of the student’s semester.
 In order to participate in the student insurance plan, the part-time student must also pay the Fund B fee ($99.75 per semester) which entitles the student to use the outpatient Student Health Clinic facilities located on the third level of the Durham Outpatient Center.
-It is the responsibility of the part-time student to make arrangements each semester with the Student Counseling and Development Office in order to be billed for the United Healthcare Student Health Insurance and Fund B.
+It is the responsibility of the part-time student to make arrangements each semester with Student Health in order to be billed for the United Healthcare Student Health Insurance and Fund B.

-Questions concerning the student insurance plan, procedures for filing claims and/or problems with the claims process may be directed to Patricia Oberlander, 402-559-7276, Bennett Hall, Room 6001.
+Questions concerning the student insurance plan, procedures for filing claims and/or problems with the claims process may be directed to Devin Schleicher, 402-559-5328.

 Dependent Insurance: The United Healthcare Plan does offer dependent insurance.
 If the student is interested in purchasing an insurance plan for their dependents, once they are active in the United system, they may go ahead and enroll on the United Healthcare Company website: https://www.uhcsr.com/unmc/.